"I was delighted in the supreme sense of freedom that comes from the

 [ ] Biking Tights: Warm and Fast Dry -

-water proof rain pants can be a utilizable substitute
+waterproof rain pants may be a utilizable substitute

 [ ] Store in Waterproof Container